BillJr99/Ursinus-WebMobile-Fall2020/_pages/Activities/activity-restfulservice.md

         - Invoke the service using a node.js application or a JavaScript browser client.
         - What HTTP verb is used to create a new item?
 To retrieve an item?
 To update an item?
 To delete an item?
         - Why is POST used to create items while PUT is used to update them?
 Aren't these interchangeable?
-        - What if you wanted to support other verbs on these items, like <code>putOnSale</code>?
-Are service endpoints typically nouns or verbs, and how might you re-work a sale verb like this one into an appropriate CRUD endpoint?
+        - "What if you wanted to support other verbs on these items, like <code>putOnSale</code>?
+Are service endpoints typically nouns or verbs, and how might you re-work a sale verb like this one into an appropriate CRUD endpoint?"
         - What is the advantage of separating your code into a model and a controller implementation?

 tags: